FTBTeam/FTB-Team-Dimensions/README.md

   * Default texture for `<modname>:<id>` is `<modname>:textures/spawn/<id>.png`
 * "spawn_override" is optional, and can be used to spawn the player at a non-default position
   * Default position is (0, HEIGHT, 0), where HEIGHT is the island Y-level (see "height" above)
+* "display_order" is optional, a simple numeric value which affects the order in which islands are shown in the GUI when players enter the portal
+  * Islands of the same display order are sorted alphabetically by the display name

 ## Structure NBT